batteries76/switch-maven/node/content/01-node-intro.md

 ## Intro to Node

+### Summary
+- What is Node
+- Install Node
+- Running some Node files
+- Clients and servers
+- Protocols and formats
+- The HTTP Protocol
+- Parsing
+- URL
+- Packages (Yarn)
+- Challenges

+### Introduction
 Node is JS for the backend.
 While JS is the development language of the browser, NodeJS is the language of the OS (meaning it runs in the terminal).
 Node was created so that developers who already knew how to code using JS, could now use essentially the same language, but do so within the OS, rather than only in the browser (or needing to learn another back-end language).

-The main differences are that Node won't have access to those browser specific APIs that you have been working with, and like most other backend languages, it will have functionality for working with files and implementing APIs.
+The main differences are that Node won't have access to those browser specific APIs (the functions you've been using, like `addEventListener()`) that you have been working with, and like most other backend languages, it will have functionality for working with files and implementing APIs.
 There are a few other differences, but we will discover them as we go.

 ### Downloading Node